bloomberg/presto-accumulo/presto/presto-docs/src/main/sphinx/connector/accumulo.rst

-``lexicoder``), ``string`` or ``lexicoder`` for the built-in types, or you could provide your own implementation by extending ``AccumuloRowSerializer``, adding it to the Presto ``CLASSPATH``, and specifying the fully-qualified Java class name.
+``lexicoder``), ``string`` or ``lexicoder`` for the built-in types, or you could provide your own implementation by extending ``AccumuloRowSerializer``, adding it to the Presto ``CLASSPATH``, and specifying the fully-qualified Java class name in the connector configuration.

 .. code:: sql